-- name The name of the setting to check - value The value of the setting to compare against
+- name The name of the setting to check - value The value of the setting to compare against php_version This checks the PHP version.
+The following option elements are required:

 The following options are supported, but not required:

 • comparison - The comparison operator to use.
 Defaults to ==